nazpashaei/DiCE_2025_08_13/README.md

 Step 1: Install Required Dependencies
-First, ensure that all necessary packages are installed: install.packages(c("devtools", "dplyr", "tibble", "FSelectorRcpp", "igraph", "data.table", "afc"))
+First, ensure that all necessary packages are installed: install.packages(c("devtools", "dplyr", "tibble", "FSelectorRcpp", "igraph", "data.table", "NetWeaver"))

 Step 2: Install Bioconductor Package
 Ensure you have the BiocManager package installed, then use it to install the STRINGdb package from Bioconductor: